 A few credit cards offered paperless statements, but didn't offer eBills integrated with Schwab (like my Chase credit card) that I found annoying.
 It's important to me to pay my bills on time and efficiently, so I opted to set up automatic payments through each provider that didn't offer eBills.
 I lose a bit of the ease of reviewing, but they will nolonger send a paper statement.

 The only reoccurring bill I can't get a paperless statement from is my water bill.
 I'm hoping I can set that bill up to be paid automatically so I don't have to look out for it in the mail.

 The next step is opt out of all the junk mail you can.
 There is a service (DMAChoice) that costs a one time fee of $2 that law-abiding marketers use to honor opt-outs.
 They will remove from major offers of catalogs, magazines, credit cards and other offers.
 If you opt out, they should respect it.
 I was leery of a service that costs money, but after research, I decided it was a trustworthy organization.

 There is one piece of the service I didn't like.
 To opt out for a lifetime of credit card offers, you had to print and mail forms in ironically.
 I did most of this on my phone, so I instead chose the five-year option for the financial information.
 I wish there was an online process that supported a lifetime opt-out option.

 This service should reduce significantly the number of credit card offers that come in the mail, but it won't stop all of the local offers and resident offers.

 There doesn't appear to be a way to do this, so it seems unlikely that I can stop getting junk mail altogether, but at least I should be able to significantly reduce it.

-Step #3: Stop Receiving Catalogs and other Junk Mail
+3. Stop Receiving Catalogs and Other Junk Mail